 This is another way of setting clear expectations.
 Let callers know you are out of the office and provide a date of return.
 Also include instructions on who can assist them while you are away and how to get a hold of that person.
 Delegating your responsibilities for while you’re away will reduce the amount of calls you need to return and enable you to have the stress-free return from vacation you hope for.

-6. Do Not Overschedule Yourself the First Day Back
+6. Do Not Overschedule Yourself The First Day Back

-Like the day before you leave, the day you return needs to be used strictly for catching up.
+Just like the day before you leave, the day you return needs to be used strictly for catching up.
 Otherwise, you could be playing catch up for weeks!
 If you are working through chaos and feeling overwhelmed, it will negatively affect your productivity.
-Do not stretch that time out because of poor planning.Use the day you return from vacation strictly for catching up or you will be overwhelmed playing catch up for weeks! ~ Amber De La GarzaClick To Tweet
+Do not stretch that time out because of poor planning.

 7. Process Your Emails

-Do not come back from vacation and check your emails!
+Do not come back from vacation and simply check your emails!
 Checking means cherry picking which emails you are going to read and respond to.
 You need to process each email starting in reverse chronological order (newest to oldest).
 Processing emails requires you to determine which emails you actually need to take action on, and which emails have already been taken care of so you just need to read them and catch up on their current status.
 Checking emails will overwhelm you, get you side tracked, and result in a confusing, disorganized inbox.
 Systematically process each email to determine the action that needs to be taken.

 Taking regular vacations is key to improving your productivity and decreasing burnout.
 Vacations allow you to take a much needed break from your daily work demands and come back refreshed with renewed focus.
 Don’t turn down the opportunity to take a vacation for fear of the impending doom upon your return to work.
-More importantly, do not lose the important benefits that are gained from taking a vacation.
+More importantly, do not lose the important benefits gained from taking a vacation.
 Utilize these seven quick tips and you will be able to enjoy your time off and experience a stress-free return from vacation!